RuneBlaze/FASTRAL-constrained/README.md

-Additionally, FASTRAL-constrained runs two versions of ASTRAL (so it requires a Java version that can run ASTRAL), the ASTRAL from FASTRAL (that allows specifying the search space `X`, from https://github.com/PayamDiba/FASTRAL), and the ASTRAL from constrained ASTRAL (a branched version of ASTRAL, available from https://github.com/RuneBlaze/Constrained-search).
+Additionally, FASTRAL-constrained runs two versions of ASTRAL (so it requires a Java version that can run ASTRAL), the ASTRAL from FASTRAL (that allows specifying the search space `X`, from https://github.com/PayamDiba/FASTRAL), and the ASTRAL from constrained ASTRAL (a branched version of ASTRAL.
+I further modified it to expose some of its subroutines, available at https://github.com/RuneBlaze/Constrained-search).
 These two ASTRALs are prepackaged in this repository.